kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 The SA authenticator will also be extended to check whether a JWT's embedded node information is still valid/current, and if not, will reject the review/indicate to the client that the token mismatches with the current state of Nodes.

-To avoid unexpected breaking changes in behaviour, this behaviour will not only be protected by the feature flag whilst the feature is graduating to GA, but will also be gated behind an additional kube-apiserver flag `--service-account-validate-node-info` which defaults to 'off'.
+For tokens bound to Pod objects, to avoid unexpected breaking changes in behaviour, this will not only be protected by the feature flag whilst the feature is graduating to GA, but will also be gated behind an additional kube-apiserver flag `--service-account-validate-node-info` which defaults to 'off'.
+This avoids changing the previous behaviour for validation of tokens issued for pods.

+Tokens that are directly bound to Node objects will always validate the name and UID, as binding tokens to Node objects is a new option and therefore enforcing this validation check from day 1 is non-breaking.

-This will involve first checking whether the Node object with the name given in the JWT still exists, and if it does, validating whether the UID of that Node is equal to the UID embedded in the token.
+The validation will involve first checking whether the Node object with the name given in the JWT still exists, and if it does, validating whether the UID of that Node is equal to the UID embedded in the token.

-This behaviour matches that of the existing `pod-garbage-collector-controller`, which will automatically delete Pod objects that are bound to Node's that no longer exist after a period of time.
+For pods, this behaviour matches that of the existing `pod-garbage-collector-controller`, which will automatically delete Pod  objects that are bound to Node's that no longer exist after a period of time.
 With this enabled, tokens will be immediately invalidated rather than waiting until [the 40s grace period](https://github.com/kubernetes/kubernetes/blob/fc786dcd1d2efcc241e0e2392086934f2806555d/pkg/controller/podgc/gc_controller.go#L50-L52) passes.

 This means administrators can **delete node objects to invalidate all JWTs issued that embed that Node's info**.